Latest News

 Image Recognition Software Reveals Impact of Cruel Wildlife Selfies on Social Media

 On World Animal Day, World Animal Protection is launching a Wildlife Selfie Code for tourists to learn how to take a photo with wild animals without fueling the cruel wildlife entertainment industry.
-Selfies with wild animals have proliferated over the last two years on Instagram, Facebook,... (more)
+Selfies with wild animals have proliferated over the last two years on Instagram, Facebook, and Twi... (more)

 Share